Jump-start your education, your career, your future with a Penn State certificate program!

 What are the requirements to earn a credit certificate?

 - A student who enrolls in a certificate program must be defined as a Penn State student either in degree, provisional, or nondegree status.

 - A grade of “C” or better is required for all courses in the credit certificate.

 - All certificate courses must be Penn State courses.

 Follow the enrollment process detailed below.
 There is no retroactive awarding of certificates.

 - Contact the Adult Enrollment Coordinator or discuss with your academic adviser how a credit certificate will fit into your academic and career plans.
-Complete Part 1 of the Credit Certificate Enrollment form (link).
+Complete Part 1 of the Credit Certificate Enrollment form (pdf).

 - The Registrar’s Office will enroll you in the certificate program.